SamuraiWTF/samuraiwtf/README.md

 This project includes and uses the [Samurai Katana][samurai-katana-url] project to manage installation and running of tools and targets in the virtual environment.

 **Reference Implementation**
-Currently the reference implementation for this project is built on top of Ubuntu 20.04 (look in the ubuntu-20 subfolder).
+Currently the reference implementation for this project is built on top of Ubuntu 22.04 (look in the ubuntu-22 subfolder).

+**Important Notes**
+- All targets installed with Katana will be configured in the `.test` primary domain
+- All targets will use port 8443 for HTTPS connections

 **Want to chat with us?
 Join us in either the OWASP Slack #project-samuraiwtf channel.**